aviasd/Album-Organization/README.md

 # Music-Library-Organization
-Music library organization in Java, first semester's third Java project
+Music Library Organization in Java, first semester's third Java project

 How to use (Eclipse):
 1. Create a new Java project